-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) that are as endorsed in Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Certified Public Accountants ("SOCPA").
+These financial statements of the Fund have been prepared in accordance with International Financial Reporting Standards ("IFRS") that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Certified Public Accountants ("SOCPA").

-3.2 Basis of measurement and functional and presentation currency
+3.2 Basis of measurement

-These financial statements have been prepared under the historical cost convention, using accrual basis of accounting except for the investments carried at Fair Value through Profit or Loss (FVPL).
+These financial statements have been prepared under the historical cost convention, using accrual basis of accounting except for the investments carried at fair value through profit or loss at fair value.
 The Fund presents its statement of financial position in the order of liquidity.